 Messenger applications are the new email, particularly with the younger generation.

-Currently, there are 1.3 billion users and 300,000 chatbots on Facebook Messenger.
+Currently, there are 1.5 billion users and 300,000 chatbots on Facebook Messenger.

 Chat applications such as Facebook Messenger or WhatsApp are increasingly popular because of the natural conversation that can occur from a mobile – it works seamlessly across mobile devices.

 With the introduction of chatbots, it appears we are set to be spending much more time on our Messenger applications in the near future.
 Let’s take a closer look at chatbots and how they can help your business grow.

-What are Chatbots
+What are chatbots?

 - Getting assistance in an emergency